 - 1. A statement describing their capacity to deliver prevention services and linkages to additional supportive services. - 2.
 A description of the program's proposed innovative and tailored strategies to reach the focus population and increase awareness around HIV, STIs, HBV/HCV, and risk reduction strategies, to include a justification or rationale for the methods selected - 3.
 A description of the proposed process for identifying and addressing clients' need for prevention and drug user health services. - 4.
 Capacity to utilize geo-mapping data supplied by DC Health to mobilize and implement services within areas most impacted by HIV, HBV/HCV, and overdoses. - 5.
 If applicant is currently a Status Neutral funded provider through Ryan White funds, they MAY NOT duplicate services.
-Amendment: Applicants may not apply for services currently being funded by status neutral or any other funding streams, however, they may describe different models of service provision, different populations of focus and/or their capacity to manage funding streams independently.
-The applicant must provide an explanation as to the why and how the proposed services are not duplicative and how they exceed the capacity of the funds supporting these services.
-The applicant should describe how they will ensure that whether a client is negative or positive, they will link them to clinical, behavioral, and social supports as needed.
+The applicant should describe how they will ensure that whether a client is negative or positive, they link them to clinical, behavioral, and social supports as needed.
 This section should detail how they will assess clients for additional care.
 If the applicant does not have the capacity to deliver additional services, they should identify partnerships, collaborations, and relationships with entities that have the capacity.
-The applicant should describe flow charts and established pathways to ensure each client is successfully linked to services.

-6. A description of the applicant's ability to utilize a syndemic approach that considers prevention activities focused on HIV, HBV/HCV, and STI's.
+The applicant should describe flow charts and established pathways to ensure each client is successfully linked to services. - 6.
+A description of the applicant's ability to utilize a syndemic approach that considers prevention activities focused on HIV, HBV/HCV, and STI's.
 The applicant must detail how they will integrate programming that incorporates biomedical HIV prevention strategies, health screenings, health literacy, wellness, and behavioral health interventions.